 Funded: a pension fund of investments is built up from employee and employer contributions to generate income streams out of which retirement benefits are paid.
 The Council pays contributions to the pension fund sufficient to ensure that it can meet future payment obligations.
-These contributions are set on rates that are determined by Hymans Robertson LLP, the pension fund's professionally qualified and independent actuaries and are based on triennial valuations of the fund.
-The Fund was last revalued as at 31st March 2022 and this set the required employer contribution rates for the three years commencing 1st April 2023.
+These contributions are set on rates that are determined by Hymans Robertson LLP, the pension fund's professionally qualified and independent actuaries, and are based on triennial valuations of the fund.
+The Fund was last revalued as at 31 March 2022 and this set the required employer contribution rates for the three years commencing 1 April 2023.
 As the Fund is effectively underwritten by the employers, any deterioration in performance can have serious long term financial consequences for the Council.
 Steps have been taken nationally to mitigate this risk to the local taxpayer, by reforming the LGPS and introducing a greater element of future cost sharing between the scheme employers and the scheme beneficiaries.
 A legal challenge to these reforms is on-going (see section 4g below).

 4b.
-Transactions Relating to Retirement Benefits
+Transactions relating to retirement benefits

 The Council recognises the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
-However, the charge we are required to make against Council Tax is based on the cash payable in the year, so the real cost of post-employment/ retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
-The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement during the year:
+However, the charge the Council is required to make against council tax is based on the cash payable in the year, so the real cost of post-employment/ retirement benefits is reversed out of the general fund via the MIRS.
+The following transactions have been made in the CIES and the General Fund Balance via the MIRS during the year:

-2021/22 2022/23 Comprehensive Income and Expenditure Statement: £000 £000 Current service cost (2,303) (2,120) Past service cost (including curtailments) (67) 0 Net Interest Interest cost on defined benefit obligation (2,224) (2,849) Interest income on plan assets 1,395 2,067 Total post employment benefit charged to the Surplus or Deficit on (3,199) (2,902) the provision of services Remeasurements Changes in demographic assumptions 584 1,799 Changes in financial assumptions 7,067 35,812 Other experience (171) (11,161) Return on assets excluding amounts included in net interest 7,085 (3,476) Total post employment benefit charged to the Comprehensive 11,366 20,072 Income & Expenditure Statement Movement in Reserve Statement Reversal of net charges made to the surplus or deficit for the provision of services for post employment benefits in accordance with the Code 3,199 2,902 Actual amount charged against the General Fund Balance for pensions in the year: Employers contributions payable to the scheme 989 981
+Published Restated 2022/23 2022/23 Comprehensive Income and Expenditure Statement: 2023/24 £000 £000 £000 (2,120) (2,120) Current service cost (1,282) Net Interest (2,849) (2,849) Interest cost on defined benefit obligation (3,702) 2,067 2,067 Interest income on plan assets 3,418 'Interest on the effect of the asset ceiling (129) (2,902) (2,902) Total post employment benefit charged to the Surplus or Deficit on the provision of services (1,695) Remeasurements 1,799 1,799 Changes in demographic assumptions 458 35,812 35,812 Changes in financial assumptions 3,547 (11,161) (11,161) Other experience (2,368) (3,476) (3,476) Return on assets excluding amounts included in net interest 5,631 0 (2,712) Changes in asset ceiling (12,576) 22,974 20,262 Total Remeasurement (5,308) 20,072 17,360 Total post employment benefit charged to the Comprehensive Income & Expenditure Statement (7,003) Movement in Reserve Statement 2,902 2,902 Reversal of net charges made to the surplus or deficit for the provision of services for post employment benefits in accordance with the Code Actual amount charged against the General Fund Balance for pensions in the year: 981 981 Employers contributions payable to the scheme 3,946

-The Comprehensive Income & Expenditure Statement shows the net cost of the defined pension benefit liability as being £22,974,000.
-This figure takes into account the actual payments made to the Fund during the year.
-This differs from the Pension disclosures in note 4, which include the estimated employer pension contributions used by the Actuary in preparing the IAS19 report.
+The CIES shows the net cost of the defined pension benefit liability as being £5,239,000.
+This figure takes into account the actual payments made to the fund during the year.
+This differs from the pension disclosures in note 4, which include the estimated employer pension contributions used by the Actuary in preparing the IAS19 report.
 The table below reconciles this difference and provides further detail: